Chloride, Arizona is an old silver mining camp in Mohave County and the oldest continuously inhabited mining town in the state

 The town prides itself on the preservation of buildings like the Jim Fritz Museum, the old jail, the historic post office, and the old train station.
 Chloride’s Volunteer Fire Department, the oldest in Arizona, proudly displays its 1939 Ford Fire Engine to visitors.

-At high-noon on Saturdays, you’ll be entertained by gun-fight troupes re-enacting comical scenes of the Old West.
+At high-noon on Saturdays, visitors are entertained by gunfight troupes re-enacting comical scenes of the Old West.

 The remains of the Tennessee and Schuylkill mines are east of town but closed to the public.
 West of town is an old cemetery that is worth a look.

-Outside of town you can see the Chloride Murals, as well as a scattering of ancient petroglyphs.
+Outside of town, visitors can see the Chloride Murals, as well as a scattering of ancient petroglyphs.

 To get there, take Tennessee Avenue, Chloride’s main road, past the post office then follow the signs.
 This unpaved road generally requires a high-clearance vehicle.
 With a four-wheel drive, it is possible to continue up a steep and rocky clearance where more mining remains can be seen.